-- 6.1 A candidate who has unsatisfactory attendance at classes, including student selected components, or who has otherwise failed to perform required work or submit the necessary assessment report with reasonable diligence in the case of SPSSCs, may be deemed to have failed to complete satisfactorily that part of the course and as a consequence be debarred from the respective examination diet or progression to the subsequent year of the programme. - 6.2 A candidate who has not, by the end of a Year of the course, successfully completed all the assessments may be required to discontinue studies by the School of Medicine's Academic Review Committee (Termination of Studies), subject to a right of appeal to the University Senate, or be permitted to continue under such conditions as the Board of the School of Medicine may prescribe.
+- 6.1 A student who has unsatisfactory attendance at classes, including student selected components, or who has otherwise failed to perform required work or submit the necessary assessment report with reasonable diligence in the case of SPSSCs, may be deemed to have failed to complete satisfactorily that part of the course and as a consequence be debarred from the respective examination diet or progression to the subsequent year of the programme. - 6.2 A student who has not, by the end of a Year of the course, successfully completed all the assessments may be required to discontinue studies by the School of Medicine's Academic Review Committee (Termination of Studies), subject to a right of appeal to the University Senate, or be permitted to continue under such conditions as the Board of the School of Medicine may prescribe.

-7. FITNESS TO PRACTISE
+7. PROFESSIONALISM AND FITNESS TO PRACTISE

-7.1 In the undergraduate curriculum, outcomes related to professional values and behaviours are a part of the core curriculum and satisfactory standards must be achieved and are assessed in formative and summative assessments.
-Additional factors which could affect the ability of an individual to practice medicine safely are not included in the academic assessment process.
-Such factors include criminal conviction, psychiatric illness, disabling physical illness, drug dependency or the development of an infectious illness that may put patients at risk.
-The School of Medicine has a Professionalism Committee which considers such cases and may refer an individual to a formally constituted Fitness to Practise Committee which operates under separate Regulations.
-Fitness to Practice procedures can be accessed here: - The Committee may also be involved if there is doubt about any aspects of a student's professional values and behaviours or to investigate substantial (normally not anonymous) allegations made about a particular student's conduct.
-Findings of the Fitness to Practise Committee may be:
+- 7.1 The GMC mandate that, in addition to academic performance, a student's graduation and qualification is dependent on being fit to practise. - 7.2 In the undergraduate curriculum, outcomes related to professional values and behaviours are a part of the core curriculum and satisfactory standards must be achieved and are monitored in formative and assessed in summative assessments. - 7.3 Additional factors which could affect the ability of an individual to practise medicine safely are not included in the academic assessment process.
+Such factors include criminal conviction, psychiatric illness, disabling physical illness, drug dependency or the development of an infectious illness that may put patients at risk. - 7.4 The School of Medicine has a Professionalism Committee which considers such cases and may refer an individual to a formally constituted Fitness to Practise Committee which operates under separate Regulations.
+Fitness to Practise procedures can be accessed here: The Committee may also be involved if there is doubt about any aspects of a student's professional values and behaviours or to investigate substantial (normally not anonymous) allegations made about a particular student's conduct.
+Findings of the Fitness to Practise Committee may be: - a.

-- a.
 No further action - b.
 Student receives a formal warning about misconduct - c.
-Student fitness to practice is judged to be impaired and they receive a sanction conditions or undertakings, suspension from medical studies for a specific period, prevention from graduating or termination of medical studies.
-A student's attendance at the Professionalism Committee or a Fitness to Practise hearing will be shared with the General Medical Council. - 7.2 In the case of a student whose conduct, clinical ability, knowledge or health gives rise to concerns that patient safety or the student's personal well-being could be compromised, the Dean of Medicine, following consultation with relevant clinical staff, may temporarily debar the student from all or any work on the course.
-As soon as circumstances permit, the student may either be reinstated or be subject to procedures in accordance with the Fitness to Practice Regulations.
+Student fitness to practise is judged to be impaired and they receive a sanction conditions or undertakings, suspension from medical studies for a specific period, prevention from graduating or termination of medical studies.

+A student's attendance at the Professionalism Committee or a Fitness to Practise hearing may be shared with the General Medical Council.

+7.5 In the case of a student whose conduct, clinical ability, knowledge or health gives rise to concerns that patient safety or the student's personal well-being could be compromised, the Dean of Medicine, following consultation with relevant medical school staff, may temporarily debar the student from all or any work on the course.
+As soon as circumstances permit, the student may either be reinstated or be subject to procedures in accordance with the Fitness to Practise Regulations.